imsb-uke/DISSECT/README.md

 # DISSECT

-DISSECT is a deep semi-supervised learning framework that performs complete deconvolution of gene expression mixtures such as bulk RNAseq, proteomics and spatial transcriptomics
+DISSECT is a deep semi-supervised learning framework that performs complete deconvolution of gene expression mixtures such as bulk RNAseq, proteomics and spatial transcriptomics.
+The manuscript is available at [Genome Biology](https://link.springer.com/article/10.1186/s13059-024-03251-5).

 This repository contains the functions to run DISSECT interactively in Python.
 The code to reproduce figures and run deconvolution pipeline through comamnd line is available [here](https://github.com/imsb-uke/deconvolution).